Digital quantum simulation of molecular dynamics and control: Introduction

 The remainder of the article is organized as follows.
 Section \ref{Sec:Quantum optimal control theory} provides an overview of quantum optimal control theory and the computational challenge associated with simulating the dynamics of molecular systems with multiple degrees of freedom.
 In Section \ref{Sec:Hybrid algorithm for quantum optimal control}, we introduce a hybrid quantum algorithm that eliminates the computational challenge by performing the quantum dynamics simulation on a quantum computer, which can perform the simulation in polynomial time, while using a classical co-processor only to store and update the coefficients parameterizing the control field.
 Details regarding digital quantum simulation are given in Section \ref{Sec:Digital quantum simulation}, with the qubit encoding, Hamiltonian simulation, and qubit readout each discussed in subsections \ref{Sec:Qubit encoding}, \ref{Sec:Hamiltonian simulation}, and \ref{Sec:Qubit readout}, respectively.
 Details regarding the classical optimization are given in Section \ref{Sec:Classical optimization}.
 A series of numerical illustrations are presented in Section \ref{Sec:Numerical illustrations}.
-First, an illustration involving the control of bond stretching in hydrogen fluoride is described in Section \ref{Sec:Controlled bond stretching in diatomic molecule}, followed by illustrations involving the controlled orientation of dipole-dipole coupled molecular rotors in Section \ref{Sec:Controlled orientation of two dipole-dipole coupled molecular rotors} and the controlled state preparation in a light-harvesting complex in Section \ref{Sec:Controlled state preparation in light-harvesting complex}.
+First, an illustration involving the control of bond stretching in hydrogen fluoride is described in Section \ref{Sec:Controlled bond stretching in diatomic molecule}, followed by illustrations involving the controlled orientation of dipole-dipole coupled molecular rotors in Section \ref{Sec:Controlled orientation of two dipole-dipole coupled molecular rotors}, the controlled state preparation in a light-harvesting complex in Section \ref{Sec:Controlled state preparation in light-harvesting complex}, and a numerical analysis of the impacts of hardware noise on the algorithm performance in Section \ref{Sec:Effects of hardware noise on algorithm performance}.
 We conclude with a look to future research directions in Section \ref{Sec:Outlook}.